noi-techpark/odh-docs/source/howto/mobility.rst

 ~~~~~~~~~~~~~~~

 If the API call fails, one of the following response code is
-returned - they correspond to HTTP status codes :
+returned--they correspond to HTTP status codes :

 :strong:`401 Unauthorised`
    The request is valid, but authentication is required and you
    provided none.
-This should never happen, you should receive an
-   empty output set if you require data that are not publicly
-   available.
+This error will never be publicly seen, because
+   authentication is used only by the |odh| team internally.

 :strong:`403 Forbidden`
    The request is valid but could not be completed on the server side.